 A 10-day course of phenoxymethylpenicillin is usually advised.
 Other antibiotics are advised if you are allergic to penicillins.
 Symptoms usually improve in a few days but it is important to finish the course of antibiotics.
 This makes sure all the germs (bacteria) are killed and reduces the chance of complications.

 Dealing with a fever.
-A fever commonly occurs with chickenpox, and may make your child feel uncomfortable and irritable.
+A fever commonly occurs and may make your child feel uncomfortable and irritable.
 The following are things that you can do that may bring the temperature down and make your child feel more comfortable:

 - You can give paracetamol to lower a temperature.
 You can buy paracetamol in liquid form, or melt-in-the-mouth tablets, for children.
 It comes in various brand names.
 The dose for each age is given with the medicine packet.
 Note: paracetamol does not treat the cause of the fever.
 It merely helps to ease discomfort.
 It also eases headaches, and aches and pains.
 You do not need to use paracetamol if your child is comfortable and not distressed by the fever, aches or pains.